 Why banana bread in a jar?
 Because it’s adorable.
 Right?
 But, more practically speaking… baking banana bread in a jar means you can give these as homemade gifts.
 Or, you have a convenient portion to throw in a lunch bag (carefully, the jars are glass) to bring to work.
+The little round slices are also cute if you pop the loaf out of the jar.
 For these, I used my best-ever banana bread with wheat germ and flax seed.
 If all that healthy stuff is just too much, feel free to use your own favorite recipe for banana bread.
 Or, try it with any other quick bread (that is, bread that does not require kneading or yeast).

 I can’t believe how perfectly this baked, too.
 Evenly baked and just the right texture for banana bread.
 Mason jars, you really are magical things.

 can you bake in mason jars?

 SAFETY NOTE: Baking in mason jars worked beautifully for me, even better than baking in a loaf pan as the smaller portions allowed for even baking.
 By baking at the at the same, relatively-low temperature and let the bread cool-to-the-touch at room temperature before removing from the jar, everything worked perfectly and I’m pretty sure I’m baking every quick bread this way forever.
 However, baking in glass–while it does NOT carry the risk of adding unwanted chemicals to the food, as plastic would–DOES carry the risk of breakage.
 So please be wary of this as you set out to bake in jars.
 Of course, if the jar breaks during the baking process, the bread can’t be eaten.